Quick Analysis Tool

 Final thoughts

-The Quick Analysis Tool is a great time-saving feature in Excel, containing some pre-defined actions.
+The Quick Analysis Tool is a great time-saving Excel feature containing some pre-defined actions.
 If you are an Excel newbie, we highly recommend it.

 Additional resources: